United Nations Responsible Business and Human Rights Forum, Asia-Pacific

 Background

-Change Alliance & LRQA will be organizing a side event titled, “Worker Grievance Mechanisms and Access to Remedy in Asia: Lessons from Selected Supply Chains.”
+Change Alliance & LRQA will be organizing a side session titled, “Worker Grievance Mechanisms and Access to Remedy in Asia: Lessons from Selected Supply Chains” at 09:00 ICT on 24th September, 2024 at the 2024 UN Responsible Business and Human Rights Forum.
 During the session, we aim to discuss the international and national legislative frameworks, compliance needs, and performance of various supply chains in Asia concerning Business & Human Rights Principles.
 The focus will be on identifying solutions and strategies for effective remedy and grievance redressal for workers across these supply chains in the Asian context.

 The study of various legislative frameworks points out that despite robust international and national legislative frameworks aimed at ensuring business compliance with human rights norms, significant gaps remain in the implementation and enforcement of effective remedy and grievance redressal mechanisms in Asia.
 The performance of various supply chains, such as garment, sugarcane, construction, sea food, cotton and other agricultural products, where most of the migrant workers are hired to work, indicates a mixed picture of compliance, with notable efforts and persistent issues.
 Strengthening enforcement mechanisms, promoting more rigorous monitoring and reporting practices, and establishing robust grievance redressal systems are essential to enhance compliance and protect human rights within these sectors.